DeanLi586/randomize/README.md

 # randomize
-A web using using the MERN stack built to randomize the languages to be used for future projects
+A webapp using using the MERN stack built to randomize the languages to be used for future projects